-The pushed globalization has not been interpreted in the best way: many analysts expected the world to become smaller, and instead we have only found it worse.
-There is a lack of rules that allow true freedom of exchange, because the total absence of economic constraints has leveled down the prices of goods that require human labor: their decline is matched by the lowering of workers' income and purchasing power.
+Pushed globalization has not been interpreted in the best way: many analysts expected the world to become smaller, and instead we only discovered it to be worse.
+There is a lack of rules that allow true freedom of exchange, because the total absence of economic constraints has leveled the prices of goods requiring human labor downwards: their decline has corresponded to the lowering of workers' income and purchasing power.

 And the quality of the products?